srillaert/public-notes/camino/camino_2024-8.md

 + Courtyard with trees, shade, tables and chairs.
 + Close to the river where there is a pedestrian track going to the bridge to Valença.
 - About 3 km away from the fortifications of Valença.
+- The breakfast is rather simple.

 #### Walk
+- In the morning, I met Brandon from San Francisco, who was staying in the same dormitory as Stefan and me.
-- Visited the Catedral de Santa María de Tui in the morning.
+- Visited the Catedral de Santa María de Tui.
 - Greeted by a Spanish tourist guide with her group at Igrexa de San Francisco.
 - Bought a baguette at Panaderia Xulio in Tui.
 - Enjoyed ice cream and a beer on a terrace in the only historical street of O Porriño.